vabe0003/ECE4078_Lab_2025_H2/Week02-04/README.md

 You will use your C1 (teleoperation) code to drive your robot around this unknown supermarket strategically, so that it can estimate where things are (creating a map of the arena with marker coordinates) and where itself is at any given time using its camera and motion model.

-Additionally, make sure you **do not fork the public repository** as forked repositories are always public and will cause **academic integrity issues**.

 ### ArUco markers
 [ArUco markers](http://www.uco.es/investiga/grupos/ava/node/26) are square fiducial markers introduced by Rafael Muñoz and Sergio Garrido.
 OpenCV contains a trained [function](https://docs.opencv.org/trunk/d5/dae/tutorial_aruco_detection.html) that detects the ArUco markers, which will be used in this project (the dictionary we used to generate the markers was ```cv2.aruco.DICT_4X4_100```).
 PenguinPi will be using these ArUco markers as aisle labels to help it map the environment and locate itself.